hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 // Some operations
 ```

-If you want to sort the result before paging, you need to specify a comparator object that implements the `Comparator` interface.
+To sort the result before paging, you need to specify a comparator object that implements the `Comparator` interface.
 Also, this comparator object should be one of `IdentifiedDataSerializable` or `Portable`.
 After implementing this object in
 Node.js, you need to implement the Java counterpart of it and its factory.
 The Java counterpart of the comparator should
 implement `java.util.Comparator`.
 Note that the `compare` function of `Comparator` on the Java side is the counterpart of the